 Humiliation Conga: A Real Life example happened to the titular crook from "Chimney Trapped Crook."
 First, he got stuck in the fireplace after trying to break in through the chimney.
 Then the homeowners called the police, who showed up and had a good laugh.
 Then a fire/rescue crew showed up, and they all had a good laugh.
 Then the homeowners started taking some pictures to send to friends and family, further adding to the humiliation.
 Then, after spending half the night upside down, he is freed from the chimney—only to get tackled by some cops and firemen, arrested, and (later) sentenced.
 THEN some producers made an episode of Rescue 911 about it...

-Keep Circulating the Tapes: Though popular in its own right, this show has yet to see an official DVD release (likely due to the true stories involved).
+Keep Circulating the Tapes: Though popular in its own right, this show has yet to see an official DVD release (likely due to the true stories involved, and whether or not CBS still has the master tapes).
 However, that hasn't stopped twoYouTubers from posting various episodes on YouTube.

 The show did get a VHS release in 1997 as Rescue 911: World's Greatest Rescues; however, it is edited together with international stories and a new narrator.